-Applicants intending to study nursing are expected to have completed a college preparatory program in high school which includes four years of English or the equivalent, two years of algebra or one year of plane geometry and one year of algebra, one year of biology and one year of another science, preferably general chemistry.
-A course in physics is desirable.
+Applicants intending to study nursing are expected to have completed a rigorous program of study in high school, including four years of English or the equivalent, two years of college preparatory mathematics, one year of biology and one year of general chemistry.

 The BSN degree is a four year degree program requiring at least 120 credits, including 59 credits of general education and 61 credits in nursing.
 At least three semesters of full-time study are required prior to entry into the nursing program.
 Students who need pre-college classes, such as ENG 100/101, may need more than three semesters to complete all required pre-nursing courses.
 Nursing coursework begins in the spring semester of the sophomore year.